Python-GIS-book/site/source/part1/chapter-03/md/02-basic-plotting.md

 Now we see our temperature data as a red dashed line with circles showing the data points.
 This comes from the additional `style='ro--'` used with `oct1_temps.plot()`.
 In this case, `r` tells the `oct1_temps.plot()` function to use red color for the lines and symbols, `o` tells it to show circles at the points, and `--` says to use a dashed line.
-You can use `help(oct1_temps.plot)` to find out more about formatting plots or have a look at the [documentation on the Pandas website](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.plot.line.html#pandas.DataFrame.plot.line).
+You can use `help(oct1_temps.plot)` to find out more about formatting plots or have a look at the [documentation on the pandas website](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.plot.line.html#pandas.DataFrame.plot.line).
 We have also added a title using the `title` parameter, but note that axis labels are assigned using the `set_xlabel()` and `set_ylabel()` methods.
 As you can see in this case, by assigning the plot axes to the variable `ax`